sigasi/sigasi_insights/manual/trouble.md

 # The editor displays old contents of a file {: #ts-refresh-editor}

-If you edit a file outside of Sigasi Studio with an external editor, Sigasi will normally notice the changes and ask if you want to load the changes.
+If you edit a file outside of Sigasi Studio with an external editor, Sigasi Studio will normally notice the changes and ask if you want to load the changes.
 If it doesn’t, you can refresh the editor’s content by pressing **F5** or by right-clicking a file or a project in the project explorer and selecting **Refresh**.